colemueth/CleaveLand_tools/README.md

 This will output a .txt file with all Category 0 sites with > 15 reads that are exclusive to the Infected degradome.
 There should be 4 of them.

 Disclaimer: This script will not identify new "genuine" sRNA/target pairs.
-It will identify one potentially interesting class of anomaly in PARE data: a clear transcript slicing site with no corresponding sRNA.
+It will identify one potentially interesting class of anomaly in PARE data: a clear transcript slicing site that is unique to one treatment with no corresponding sRNA binding site.